IDragnev/Graph-store/README.md

 If such path is found, its constituent vertices are listed, else a message is shown.
 The algorithm used is specified by the parameter [algorithm].
 The currently possible choices for [algorithm] are:
-     - BFS : searches an unweighted shortest path using Breadth-first search.
+     - BFS : searches an unweighted shortest path using [Breadth-first search](https://en.wikipedia.org/wiki/Breadth-first_search).
-     - DFS : searches an unweighted shortest path using Depth-first search (Iterative deepening DFS).
+     - DFS : searches an unweighted shortest path using [Iterative deepening depth-first search](https://en.wikipedia.org/wiki/Iterative_deepening_depth-first_search).